museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 There are two ways to go about this, I will cover both.

-If we simply needed to connect to another host from our initial pivot and not establish another anchor point (second pivot) we could do this with a built in ssh command  (-J) that allows jumping from one SSH server to the next, some servers do not allow this, but in this case we can:
+If we simply needed to connect to another host from our initial pivot and not establish another anchor point (second pivot) we could do this with a built in ssh command  (-J) that allows jumping from one SSH server to the next.
+(Note: some servers do not allow this, but in this case we can):

 `proxychains ssh -J whistler@10.218.176.199 crease@10.112.3.12`